Facts about Amsterdam and the Netherlands

 Insurance and liability

-service.
+Locals in Amsterdam usually tip when they have received a good service.
 In general, people tend to tip 10% in restaurants (however restaurants do not charge extra on the bill).
-Tipping taxicab drivers and hotel personnel is also customary in Madrid.
+Tipping taxicab drivers and hotel personnel is also customary in Amsterdam.

-- a citizen of an EU country
+- a citizen of any EU country/Schengen country

 - from a country listed on the Foreign Ministry list

-- not staying more than 90 days
+- and not staying more than 90 days

 In this case, a passport or ID Card valid for the duration of your stay is sufficient.